threefoldtech/vbuilders/builders/core/base/readme.md

-## base image for rust
+## base image

-installs rust development environment, is meant to be a base image for rust for building
+this is the base for each image.